4 charged with giving sleep aids to kids at Tennessee day care - NewsBreak

 4 charged with giving sleep aids to kids at Tennessee day care

-STEWART COUNTY, Tenn. ( WKRN ) – Caretakers at a Tennessee day care have been accused of giving children melatonin to go to sleep without their parents’ consent.
+Caretakers at a Tennessee day care have been accused of giving children melatonin to go to sleep without their parents’ consent, KTLA sister station WKRN reports.

 The allegations were revealed Thursday morning against four workers, who have been arrested and charged.